-The simplest way to introduce 5Spice is with an example, so we will make and analyze the gain=-10 inverting amplifier based on a LM741CN op-amp shown in figure 2 below.
+The simplest way to introduce 5Spice is with an example, so we will make and analyze a gain=-10 inverting amplifier based on a LM741CN op-amp, which is shown in figure 2 below.

 Figure 2: Gain=-10 Inverting Amplifier.